 - Fixed-Rate Conventional Loan

-We recommend choosing a 15-year fixed-rate conventional loan.
+I recommend choosing a 15-year fixed-rate conventional loan.
 Why not a 30-year mortgage?
-Because you’ll pay thousands more in interest over the life of the loan.
-For a $250,000 loan, that could mean a difference of more than $100,000:
+Because you’ll pay thousands more in interest if you go with a 30-year mortgage.
+For a $250,000 loan, that could mean a difference of more than $100,000!

 A 15-year term does come with a higher monthly payment, so you may need to adjust your home-buying budget to get your mortgage payment down to 25% or less of your monthly income.

-But the good news is, a 15-year mortgage actually pays off in 15 years.
+But the good news is a 15-year mortgage actually pays off in 15 years.
 Why be in debt for 30 years when you can knock out your mortgage in half the time and save six figures in interest?
-We call that a win-win!
+I call that a win-win!

 7. How do mortgage rate trends affect your home loan?